sarahmthomas/CS193_Fall18_Lab3/README.md

   Result after func3: The_Spanish_Inquisition
 ```

-This indicates there is something *very* wrong occurring within the code of func3,
+This indicates there is something *very* wrong occurring within the code of func3, since we are
+getting some wild output.

-and that we should begin tossing print statements into there, in order to see where our
+We should begin tossing print statements into there, in order to see where our
 logic may have gone astray.

 3) >"For some reason, all of my values are correct except for the first one, which is just 0"